 A man suspects his girlfriend of being unfaithful.
-So he sends her a letter, but than finds out that he was wrong.
-He has 24 hours to stop the package, prevent a disaster, and fall in love.
+So he sends her a letter, but then finds out that he was wrong.
+He has twenty-four hours to stop the package, prevent a disaster, and fall in love.
 The only problem is the delivery man will not stop until the package has been delivered.Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?